Pelumi-Johnson/CMIT-436-Cloud-security/README.md

 ---

-## 🧊 Creating an Amazon S3 Glacier Storage Using Lifecycle Rules
+## 🔐 Observing an MD5-Generated Hash Value

 The objective of this lab was to observe and verify an MD5-generated hash value for a downloaded file.